McCook, Nebraska: Government

 McCook has a council-manager style government.
 Five council members are elected at large; the five elect one of their number as mayor, and a second as vice president.
 As of 2015, council members are Mayor Mike Gonzales, Vice-President Janet Hepp, Jerry Calvin, Bruce McDowell, and Gene Weedin.

 The city government operates through eight departments and offices: Administration, Building and Zoning, Fire, Library, Police, Public Works, Senior Center, and Utilities.
 Advisory boards and commissions, both those required by law and those created for specific purposes, are appointed by the council; as of 2015, there were fourteen such boards and commissions.

-On August 19, 2025, Nebraska governor Jim Pillen and U.S. secretary of homeland security Kristi Noem announced that an immigration detention center called Cornhusker Clink would be established in McCook.
+On August 19, 2025, Nebraska Governor Jim Pillen and U.S. Secretary of Homeland Security Kristi Noem announced that an immigration detention center, Cornhusker Clink, would be established in McCook.
 The facility is planned to include 280 beds and will be located in the Work Ethic Camp, a minimum-security prison labor camp in McCook.
-Development came after other immigration detention centers, like Alligator Alcatraz, were pushed by the Trump Administration.
+Development came after other immigration detention centers, like Alligator Alcatraz, were opened by the Trump Administration.
 The announcement immediately drew criticism from many Nebraska lawmakers and the Nebraska ACLU.